The conveyancing process

 However, with our experience and carefully optimised processes for handling all types of residential property transactions, we can offer a fast, efficient service to help your conveyancing stay on schedule.
 We are able to anticipate many of the potential problems that could delay your transaction and take steps to avoid or proactively deal with these issues, allowing us to minimise delays wherever possible.

-We will aim to give you a realistic idea of how long your conveyancing should take at the outset, with most conveyancing transactions being completed within around 4-12 weeks.
+We will aim to give you a realistic idea of how long your conveyancing should take at the outset, with most conveyancing transactions being completed within around 8-12 weeks.
+However, please note that during the coronavirus pandemic, conveyancing timescales are sometimes longer with the current national average being considerably higher than usual but your lawyer will discuss this with you at the outset.

 Request a conveyancing quote